What Memorial Day Means To One Son

 It wasn’t long after that he left that little farm, left his parents, brothers and sisters and went off.
 To Kansas.
 To California.
 To Louisiana.
 To New York.
 And then, to Europe.

 There wasn’t anything special about this, about his travels.
-You know someone just like this young guy, maybe your Father, Grandfather, an Uncle, a neighbor.
+You know someone just like this young guy, maybe your father, grandfather, great grandfather, an uncle, a neighbor.
 He wasn’t, and they weren’t, special.
 They were just young American men, and in some cases, just boys.

 My veteran, this one I remember on Memorial Day (and everyday, truth be told), went to England first.
 But there were other places, countries like France, Belgium, Luxembourg, Germany, others.
 And there were places, places I’ve read about both in school and at home.
 Names that the world would know.